HaRVI-Lab/haptic-harness/README.md

 Setting up a new Conda environment through the ternminal with the correct dependencies:

-1. Create a new conda environment with Python 3.9 using: `conda create -n hapticHarnessGenerator python=3.9`
+1. Create a new conda environment with Python 3.9 using: `conda create -n hapticHarnessGenerator python=3.9 vtkbool vtk -c conda-forge`
 > [!WARNING]
 > vtkbool through conda-forge is only availabe on win64, linux64, and osx64.
 Please see: https://github.com/zippy84/vtkbool
-> Therefore, please select the correct platform for the conda environment like this example for mac: `conda create -n hapticHarnessGenerator python=3.9 --platform osx-64`
+> Therefore, please select the correct platform for the conda environment like this example for mac: `conda create -n hapticHarnessGenerator python=3.9 vtkbool vtk -c conda-forge --platform osx-64`
 2. Run: `conda activate hapticHarnessGenerator`
-3. Install VTKBool with: `conda install -c conda-forge vtkbool` (ensure conda-forge is in your conda config)
-4. Install the haptic harness generator with: `pip install haptic_harness_generator`
+3. Install the haptic harness generator with: `pip install haptic_harness_generator`
-5. Run the program from your cli with:
+4. Run the program from your cli with:
    -   `run-haptic-harness --export-dir [your absolute path]`
    -   Ex. (for Windows) `run-haptic-harness --export-dir C:\Users\Me\Downloads`